Translated by Antonia Lloyd-Jones

 Illustrated by Joanna Concejo

-The first book for readers of all ages from Nobel Prize-winning author Olga Tokarczuk –– a beautifully illustrated meditation on finding fulfillment in an indifferent society.
+The only book in English for readers of all ages by Nobel Prize-winning novelist Olga Tokarczuk is a beautifully illustrated meditation on the fullness of life.

 The Lost Soul is a deeply moving reflection on our capacity to live in peace with ourselves, to remain patient, attentive to the world.
 It is a story that beautifully weaves together the voice of the Nobel Prize-winning Polish novelist Olga Tokarczuk and the finely detailed pen-and-ink drawings of illustrator Joanna Concejo, who together create a parallel narrative universe full of secrets, evocative of another time.
 Here a man has forgotten what makes his heart feel full.
 He moves to a house away from all that is familiar to him to wait for his soul to return.

 The Lost Soul is a sublime album, a rare delicacy that will delight readers young and old.

 "You must find a place of your own, sit there quietly and wait for your soul."

 Winner of the Bologna Ragazzi Award, Special Mention 2018, Prix de l'Union Internationale pour les Livres de Jeunesse (IBBY), The White Raven (IJB Munich), and the Łódź Design Festival Award.